viam-labs/viamcodelabs/README.md

 ## Write Your First Codelab

+All commands and instructions are in the context of the `site` directory:

-  1. Terminate the running server with `ctrl C` and navigate to the `viamguides` source directory `cd viamguides/src`
+  1. If the server is running, terminate it with `ctrl C` and navigate to the `viamguides` source directory `cd viamguides/src`
      - In this directory, you will see all existing guides and their markdown files.
   2. Generate a new guide from the guide template `npm run template <GUIDE-NAME>`
       - Don't use spaces in the name of your guide, instead use hyphens, they are better for SEO.
-  3. Navigate to the newly generated guide (`cd viamguides/src/<GUIDE-NAME>`) and edit your guide in a tool like VS Code.
+  3. Navigate to the newly generated guide (`cd viamguides/src/<GUIDE-NAME>`) and edit your guide in a text editor, like [VS Code](https://code.visualstudio.com/).
+      - To open the current directory in VS Code running the following command in the terminal: `code .`
-  4. Run the website again `npm run serve`
+  4. From the terminal, run the website server again: `npm run serve`
   5. As you edit and save changes, your changes will automatically load in the browser.

 #### Tips